Parking Fines and Fine Payments

 Fine Due Dates

-Fines are to be paid or appealed within five (5) calendar days of receipt of citation.
+Fines are to be paid or appealed within seven (7) calendar days of receipt of citation.
 All fines not paid by the tenth calendar day will be assessed a fifteen dollar ($15) late fee.
 Fines not paid within thirty (30) calendar days of issuance will be assessed an additional twenty-five dollar ($25) late fee.
-See below for Parking Appeals information.
+See the Parking Appeals page for more information.

 Late Letter Reminders